sidhavratha/boo/README.md

        [--retry] [-s] [-u]
 * -a,--assembly <arg>                          Override the assembly name.
-* -c,--create                                  Create a new Assembly specified by -d or -f.
+* -c,--create                                  Create a new Assembly specified by -f.
 If Assembly automatic naming is enabled, each invocation will create a new Assembly.

-* -d,--config-dir <DIR>                       Use all configuration files in given directory, required if -f not used

-* -f,--config-file <FILE>                      Use specified configuration file, required if -d not used
+* -f,--config-file <FILE>                      Use specified configuration file,

 * --force                                      Do not prompt for --remove

 * --get-ips <environment> <compute-class>      Get IPs of deployed nodes specified
-* --get-ips <environment>                      by -d or -f
+* --get-ips <environment>                      by -f
 * --get-ips

 * --no-deploy                                  Create assembly without